Jennifer is an environmentalist from Ohio. She is passionate about advocating for the planet and wildlife through gardening and education.

 The variegated spider plant was the first variegated cultivar available.
 This variety features lighter green leaves with a broad, creamy white stripe down the center.
 The stems on which its baby spider plants, or plantlets, grow are typically yellow-white.
 This variegated spider plant variety was the most popular spider plant sold until the late 90s, when it was replaced in popularity by the reverse variegated, or “Variegatum,” spider plant.
 This spider plant grows from one to two feet wide.

 Botanical name: Chlorophytum comosum "Variegatum"

-The reverse variegated spider plant is a more recent cultivar of the spider plant, which has surpassed the original variegated spider plant in popularity.
+The reverse variegated spider plant is a more recent cultivar of the spider plant, and has surpassed the original variegated spider plant in popularity.
 This newer variegated variety is referred to as “reverse variegated” because its leaf stripe colors are the reverse of the original variegated variety’s colors.
-This variety features dark green leaves with white edges.
+It features dark green leaves with white edges.
 Reverse variegated spider plants grow dark green stems on which their plantlet babies develop.
 This spider plant will grow to be about the same size as the regular variegated variety.

 Curly or “Bonnie” Spider Plant

 The Bonnie spider plant, also sometimes called the curly spider plant, has coloring similar to the normal variegated variety, but its leaves are quite a bit curlier.
 This variety of spider plant tends to be smaller than other varieties when fully grown, making it an excellent choice for small spaces.
 Like the original variegated variety, this spider plant produces yellowish stems for producing its baby curly-leafed platelets.
 There are also solid green, non-variegated varieties of curly spider plants available, but these seem to be rare and difficult to come by.